 Safeguarding/ Attendance Update

-I would like to begin by thanking all parents/ carers for the improvements in our attendance over recent months.
-Attendance for 2018/9 so far is 17% higher than it was in 2017/8, meaning that students are safer, attending lessons more often and therefore maximising their possibilities of achieving highly.
-We have achieved our highest weekly attendance of the year for the last two weeks in a row and want to continue raising expectations in this area.
+As we approach the end of term, I would again like to thank all parents/ carers for the significant improvements in our attendance over recent months.
+Attendance for 2018/9 so far is 18% higher than it was in 2017/8, meaning that students are safer, attending lessons more often and therefore maximising their possibilities of achieving highly.

 If you have any further questions regarding this letter, please feel free to contact me at firstname.lastname@example.org